THE CONSTITUTION OF THE GHANAIAN ASSOCIATION OF MINNESOTA

 - Makes recommendations on proper control systems and processes, as needed, to ensure sound management of the Association’s funds.

 - All Board members and the Executives shall serve a three-year term (barring special circumstances such as resignation, impeachment, etc.), but are eligible for re-election for a second term.
-After the second term, Board members and Executives will be required to take a one-year absence before they can be re-elected.
+After the second term, Board members and Executives will be required to take a one-year absence before they can be re-elected

 - General elections, when due, will be held at the fall general meeting (Article 6, Section 1) to elect new or incumbent officers.
-Elections shall be scheduled at a frequency that ensures a minimum of 4 (four) Board positions are ongoing.
+Elections shall be scheduled at a frequency which ensures a minimum of 4 (four) Board positions are ongoing.

 - A minimum of 30 percent of active members present or by proxy constitutes a quorum for holding all elections.
 To be eligible to vote, a member shall be in good standing, as defined by the Association.
 Elections will be won by a simple majority of votes achieved.